PhilippVWC/myBayes/README.md

 blurrVector | For statistical dispersion of deterministic vectors.
-CeBePa | For approximate parameter transformation from Gaussian distribution to Beta distribution collapse | Routine to remove equal and adjacent values of a vector. myOpt_N | Optimization in more than two dimensions with various algorithms (sim.
-Annealing, BFGS, etc.)
+CeBePa | For approximate parameter transformation from Gaussian distribution to Beta distribution collapse | Routine to remove equal and adjacent values of a vector. myOpt_N | Optimization in more than two dimensions with multiple algorithms (sim.
+Annealing, BFGS, etc.) axLabels3d | Individual manipulation of axis label annotations for 3d persp plots.

 ## Special remarks ##
 Many routines are implemented in C++ in order to increase performance.